 May 15 is the launch of my second business: second in birth date, but at least at the moment, primary in effort!
-The concept of Your Commercial Foundations (YCF) has been in development for a number of years – over and over, I would see incredibly smart and capable clients not able to fully participate in their own projects and applications due to a lack of understanding of the commercial world and its priorities.
+The concept of Your Commercial Foundations (YCF) has been festering for a number of years – over and over, I would see incredibly smart and capable clients not able to fully participate in their own projects and applications due to a lack of understanding of the commercial world and its priorities.

 “When it comes to things like business education, we have an interesting debate [Success] is far tougher to teach at university.
 As an entrepreneur, you just need to be able to add up, subtract and multiply…What matters is you create products that people really want.”